szabogabor91/gimlet-website/src/gimlet-stack/upgrading-a-stack.md

 # Upgrading a stack

-`stack.yaml` has a reference to the stack template.
+`stack.yaml` has a reference to the stack template, under the `stack.repository` field it points to a git repository where the stack files are maintained.

 ```yaml
 ---